Program Facets Overview

 Also, at the 1964 National Assembly, the program facet, National Trends and Services was adopted.
 This facet was extended to include recognition of the international thrust.

 Later in 1970, the program facet, International Trends and Services was separated from National Trends and was established as an Ad Hoc Committee.
 It gained full status as a program facet in 1978.

-In 1975, Links joined the Celebration of International Women’s Year and were represented in the International Women’s Decade Conference.
-This involvement continues as an Ad Hoc Committee under International Trends and Services.
-For many years, Links programming was, for the most part, locked into separate program facets: namely, The Arts, National Trends and Services, International Trends and Services, and Services to Youth.
+The cornerstone of our service is our five programming facets listed below.
+Through our facets, we implement programs and initiatives that address the most critical needs of underserved communities.
+For many years and before Health and Human Services came into being, Links programming was, for the most part, locked into the four separate program facets.
 Good work, even great work was accomplished in this mold.
 However, it was obvious that The Links chapters and Links nationally would benefit from concerted program thrusts where all facets were integrated in central programming with a major focus.
 This central focus programming concept is now generally known as “umbrella programming.”

 The Los Angeles Chapter Links provide programming through adopted initiatives under five key Facets:

 - Services to Youth

 - The Arts